derekvmcintire/B2C2-Upcoming-Events/README.md

 - **Event Display**
   - Organized lists by discipline
-  - Sorted in ascending order from current date
+  - Sorted in ascending order from the current date
   - Displays comprehensive event details:
     - Date
     - Location